 Computing Facilities

-The cluster has key software used at the MIC such as FSL, SPM, AFNI Freesurfer and ANTs for fMRI processing.
-These packages support SGE clusters and achieve a speedup for large jobs proportional to the number of cores in the cluster for large jobs.
+The cluster has key software used at the MIC such as fMRIPrep, FSL, SPM, AFNI Freesurfer and ANTs for fMRI processing.
+These packages support SLURM clusters and achieve a speedup for large jobs proportional to the number of cores in the cluster for large jobs.
 The cluster also hosts the full Human Connectome Project dataset, for use in hypothesis testing and generation.

 Offsite Clusters